nicksstapleton/blog/_posts/2020-12-31-Why You Should Buy Logos 9.md

 I have been using Bible software almost every day for over 10 years as a college minister and MDiv student.
 Logos Bible Software provides the best user experience in terms of features, resources, and functionality on the Mac, iPad, and iPhone.
 (Logos is supported on PC and Android devices as well.)

-Faithlife, the company behind Logos, recently released Logos 9 in October 2020.
+Faithlife, the company behind Logos, recently released Logos 10 in October 2022.
 This guide will highlight some of my favorite features and how it might benefit you and your ministry.
-It is not intended to be a full review of Logos 9.
-Instead, I want to share how Logos 9 has proven useful for me in my ministry, seminary studies, and devotional life.
+It is not intended to be a full review of Logos.
+Instead, I want to share how Logos has proven useful for me in my ministry, seminary studies, and devotional life.

 Whether you are someone who hasn’t taken the plunge into Logos or you are deciding whether to upgrade to the latest version, I hope this post will help provide some direction and perhaps some inspiration!